smusp/SEMs_with_lavaan/Little_2006/Little_2006.md

 <img src="images/Scaling2.svg" data-fig-align="left" />

-Results for three versions of Method 2 are presented in Table 2 - in each case, constrains are applied to different indicator variables.
+Results for three versions of Method 2 are presented in Table 2 - in each case, constraints are applied to different indicator variables.
 Here, only the third is considered - constraints apply to loadings and intercepts for the third indicator in the POS construct, and to the first indicator in the NEG construct.